Application of axiomatic formal theory to the Abraham--Minkowski controversy: Electromagnetic Conservation

+Microscopically, a dielectric consists of tiny polarizable particles and host material embedded in the vacuum.
+In continuum electrodynamics, the properties of the medium are averaged and the material is continuous at all length scales.
+This is a second and distinct meaning of the word ``continuum'' in continuum electrodynamics because the light field is the continuum limit of the flow of photons in the sense of fluid mechanics or continuum dynamics.

+The material is modeled as an arbitrarily large continuous isotropic homogeneous block of transparent linear dielectric that is draped with a gradient-index antireflection coating.
+In the limit that the gradient of the refractive index can be neglected, the Minkowski continuity equation, Eq.~(\ref{EQw2.27}) becomes

-in agreement with the conservation condition 1), Eq.~(\ref{EQn3.25}).
-In that limit, it can be asserted that Eqs.~(\ref{EQn3.10}) and (\ref{EQn3.14}) are electromagnetic energy and momentum conservation laws.
-It is also frequently claimed in the scientific literature that the Minkowski linear momentum is nearly conserved \cite{BIPfei}, in general, and the transient nature of the Minkowski four-force, Eq.~(\ref{EQn3.18}), supports that assertion.
-At this point, we would like to make it very clear that these assertions are false: The Minkowski momentum, when the field is in the dielectric, is a factor of $n$ greater that the incident momentum strongly violating the conservation condition 2), Eq.~(\ref{EQn3.26}), that the total linear momentum is temporally invariant.
+which is the putative condition for local conservation of energy and linear momentum \cite{BIGiu}.
+Consequently, it is frequently claimed in the scientific literature that the Minkowski linear momentum and the Minkowski energy--momentum tensor are (globally) conserved or nearly conserved \cite{BIPfei,BIObuk}.
+The gradient nature of the Minkowski four-force density, Eq.~(\ref{EQw2.29}), definitely supports that assertion.
+At this point, we would like to make it emphatically clear that this assertion is \textit{false}.